terraform-ibm-modules/terraform-ibm-icd-redis/examples/basic/README.md

 # Basic example

-An end-to-end example that creates the following infrastructure:
+This example creates a basic IBM Cloud Database for Redis instance.

+The following resources are provisioned by this example:

-- A resource group, if one is not passed in.
+- A new resource group, if an existing one is not passed in.
-- An ICD Redis database instance.
+- An instance of Databases for Redis